You can create a new Case to track, monitor, and remediate similar assets using either of the following methods:

 To link Enforcements to the Case

-- Under Linked Enforcements (Optional), from the Select Enforcement dropdown, select one or more Enforcement Sets to link to the Case.
+- Under Linked Enforcements (optional), from the Select Enforcement dropdown, select one or more Enforcement Sets to link to the Case.

 - Click the + button to select each additional Enforcement Set to link.